alegrigoriev/AlegrDiff/ReadMe.txt

 Estimated time left is not shown while calculating a fingerpring of a big file  (???)

 Done:
-Binary word selection need to select a word as soon the cursor is after it Sort order change needs to keep column sizes
+Line numbers and file offsets erase the separator line Binary word selection need to select a word as soon the cursor is after it Sort order change needs to keep column sizes
 "Side by side" missing in binary file menu